Bane-NOR/platform-docs/docs/integration/Payload-Manager/Getting-Started/index.md

 This means that the audience **MUST** contain: https://&lt;storage-account-name&gt;.blob.core.windows.net

-For concrete examples on how to achieve this, please to go our user guide: [Uploading and downloading files](/docs/integration/Payload-Manager/User-Guides/Uploading-and-downloading-files.md)
+For concrete examples on how to achieve this, please to go our user guide: [Uploading files with skyporten](/docs/integration/Payload-Manager/User-Guides/Uploading-files-with-skyporten.md)

 ## Other relevant info